Finding An Internship

 The University of Iowa Disney College Internship Program is a one of a kind internship opportunity in Florida.
 This non-credit internship experience will provide students from The University of Iowa with a wide array of skills and experience they can later use to market themselves when searching for a full-time position.

-- Department Resources - Visit with your Academic Advisor or the departmental internship coordinator to find out about academic internship courses offered through your major department.
+- Department Resources - Visit with your Academic Advisor or the departmental internship coordinator to find out about academic internship courses or opportunities offered through your major department.
+Tips for Networking Within Your Academic Department

-- Website Resources – Visit WHAT CAN I DO WITH A MAJOR IN...
+- Use professional association websites and job/internship engines specific to your field - Visit WHAT CAN I DO WITH A MAJOR IN...

 Creating Your Own Opportunity